aimee-mcneil-melville/ToDo-Full-Stack/packages/react-paws-for-effect/README.md

   <details style="padding-left: 2em">
     <summary>More about props</summary>

-  The props come from what we would normally think of as **attributes** on the component's tag in JSX:
+  The props come from what we would normally think of as **attributes** on the component's tag in TSX:

   ```tsx
   <Dog name="Desdemona" breed="Bulldog" superpower="Heat vision" />